 Though the holiday season may be over, there’s still plenty of fun things to do in Chattanooga this winter.
-From some last-minute holiday light viewings to four different races and much more, check out the different events and celebrations offered in the Scenic City this January.
+From winter break camps to three different races and much more, check out the different events and celebrations offered in the Scenic City this January.

 The Whiskey Run